Portable Antennas and related things

 |

-End fed wires are another option.
-I've played with half wave version in the past but never very seriously.
-But for this trip I want to explore them more thoroughly as they have the potential of multi-band use which is attractive.
+The end fed wire antenna is another option.
+I've played with a half wave version in the past but never very seriously.
+But I've also explored various end fed multi-band antennas as they have the potential of multi-band use which is attractive.
 A potential negative for almost all end fed wires is the requirement of some kind of tuner or matching network.
-Two that matching approaches I've had some success with are a simple tuned-secondary transformer with very small primary.
+Two that I've had some success with are a simple tuned-secondary transformer with very small primary for the end fed half wave antenna.
 I describe it in detail on the page for End Fed Half Wave antennas.
 The other one is called the Tuna Tunah ii offered by QRPme.
 Both are built in a tuna tin, so pretty are small and light.

 My plan is to explore some of these options, especially the wire antennas as they seem like the best candidates as I see things now.